 Trinitarianism is a different God and a different Jesus—a fruit that’s rotten at its core but made “pleasant to the eyes” (Gen 3:6) through many means: vast numbers of churches all over the world and in some places on every street corner; around 2 billion Trinitarians worldwide; esteemed seminaries training people and bestowing higher degrees; credentialed and experienced ministers pastoring churches and living on mission fields; a never-ending stream of resources including books, commentaries, study tools, references, sermons, broadcasts, and conferences.

 Jesus never called Himself “God” but called His Father “the only true God” and even “my God” (Mat 27:46; Jhn 20:17; Rev 3:12).
 Paul and Peter both preached the same, “Blessed bethe God and Father of our Lord Jesus Christ” (Eph 1:3; 1Pe 1:3).
-But Trinitarianism preaches a different Jesus than Jesus preached of Himself, and His apostles who knew Him, were taught by Him, and sent by Him, preached.
+But Trinitarianism preaches a different Jesus than He Himself preached, and different than His apostles who knew Him personally preached.